cose-wg/cose-spec/Issues.md

 #  General Issues

 1. Switch to using arrays for some maps.
-Issues includes which maps are to be changed and if null types or absent values are to be used.
+Issues includes which maps are to be changed and if null types or absent values are to be used.  **Discussion start 4/21/2015**

-2. Create new top level type for MAC
+2. Create new top level type for MAC  **Discussion start 4/21/2015**

 3. CBOR encodings - use binary not base64 - criteria of decisions and indication of which is used

-4. Use CBOR encoding for building octet strings to be cryptographically processed.
+4. Use CBOR encoding for building octet strings to be cryptographically processed.  *Issue #12*

 4. Indicator for which type of message we are looking at - Use integer or tagging?
 This includes a question of registering for CBOR tagging of each type or just the top level type as well.
 Do we even create a top level CBOR message type or group?
-It would be useful for including in other specifications.
+It would be useful for including in other specifications. *Issue #17*

 6. Mapping of strings to integers:  Is this global to both tags and values or just for tags?
 Do we need to have a policy for having assignment ranges (tags, values, private use)?
 Is this a single table or is it spread over multiple registries?
-IANA considerations for updating the table?
+IANA considerations for updating the table?  *Issue #11*

-1. Compression:  Do we keep it as is, remove it as being not useful, create a new message type just for compression?
+1. Compression:  Do we keep it as is, remove it as being not useful, create a new message type just for compression?  *Issue #6*

 1. Strict Mode encoding:  Do we only allow for strict on everything for just on some things?
 Possible sub issue here is do we keep the binary wrapping on all of the maps or not?
-There is a possibility to say re-encode canonically.
+There is a possibility to say re-encode canonically. *Issue #19*  *Issue #18*

 1. Flattened encoding:  Is there a need to do a flattened encoding or should it be eliminated?